We love our libraries - let's protect them

 Love your library?
 Get involved

+We want libraries to be run by qualified librarians, well funded, well stocked, full of the books we love, alongside the fast computers and technology that people need.
 The big baddie here is the government.
 We need to spread the word: their story about austerity is actually a lie.
 And we need to join together locally to protect our precious libraries from cuts and privatisation.
 Find out more and take action:

 Picture credit: Quentin Blake